pegasone/pegasone.github.io/index.md

 ![Figure 24](/img/img030.png)

 This graph indicates a recent worsening in the following countries: Spain, Israel, France, Czech Republic, Netherlands, Hungary, and Belgium.
-I skipped Tunisia and Lybia for now due to data inconsistencies.
+I skipped Tunisia and Lybia due to data inconsistencies.

 For reference, I included the corresponding screenshots for Positive rate and Active cases per million.